Shubham-Sati/youtube_clone/README.md

-This is the YouTube clone Full Stack web App made by react.
+This is the YouTube clone Full Stack web App made with react.
 Please goto master branch for the code.

 # Features that have been implemented
   ## FrontEnd